AviatrixSystems/Docs/HowTos/encrypt_ebs_volume.rst

 |image_12_checkStatus|

-**Step4: Scroll dowm to "Encrypt Volume" and Click "Encrypt" button to encrypt the EBS.
-Please wait for the encryption process complete.**
+**Step4: Scroll down to "Encrypt Volume" and Click "Encrypt" button to encrypt the EBS.
+Please wait for the encryption process to complete.**

 |image_13_scrollDownToEncryptVolume|